Lindsay Lohan makes good progress on probation

 Lohan rose to fame as a likable child star of Disney movies such as "The Parent Trap," but has been in and out of trouble -- spending time in rehab and in jail -- since 2007 when she was convicted on drunk driving and drug possession charges.

-Earlier this year, the actress pleaded no contest, which is the equivalent of guilty, to stealing a gold necklace from a jewellery story and was sentenced to 480 hours community service at a L.A. women's detention centre and the county morgue.
+Earlier this year, the actress pleaded no contest, which is the equivalent of guilty, to stealing a gold necklace from a jewelry story and was sentenced to 480 hours community service at a L.A. women's detention center and the county morgue.

 But Lohan failed to adequately perform that sentence, and in October, Sautner angrily revoked her probation and sent her to jail.
 At the time, the judge called Lohan's previous sentence a "gift" and said, "there's something called looking a gift horse in the mouth."